charisgao/STAT-4830-Optimizing-Attention-Project/slides.md

 - Over 100 epochs, loss decreased from 2.1470 to 0.3881
   - Custom attention can mimic the reference model's distributions
-- Tested with a few prompts, resulting in output text mimicing style similar to GPT-2 (follows prompts + produces recognizable words), though often drifts/is less coherent due to the limited context
+- Tested with a few prompts, resulting in output text mimicking style similar to GPT-2 (follows prompts + produces recognizable words), though often drifts/is less coherent due to the limited context

 ```
 Prompt: Hello, my name is